How to Overcome Jet Lag

 Try to get some sleep during the flight if you know you will be arriving before dark, on the contrary, avoid sleeping on the plane if your flight ends during the daytime.
 Try to read something, do isometric exercises, raises, get up out of your seat to walk and stretch yourself.

 Abandon thoughts of falling asleep as soon as you arrive.
 Otherwise, it will be quite difficult to fall asleep in the evening.
 Take a contrast shower to improve the blood flow, do some workout.
-Try to spend more time (especially the first few days) outdoors as natural sunlight helps restoring the disturbed circadian rhythms.
+Try to spend more time (especially the first few days) outdoors as natural sunlight helps to restore the disturbed circadian rhythms.

 Food is another powerful synchronizer.
 One of the best things to do upon arrival is to have a meal depending on the time of day.
 Even if you do not feel hungry it is wise to provide nutrition for your body.
 It is essential that you drink a lot before, during and after the flight.
 Prefer juices and non-carbonated beverages.
-Drinking alcoholic beverages causes dehydration, which increases the negative effects of traveling across time zones on your body and deteriorate your subsequent sleep.
+Drinking alcoholic beverages cause dehydration, which increases the negative effects of traveling across multiple time zones on your body and deteriorate your subsequent sleep.
 In the first few days after your arrival avoid overeating.
 Your rhythms of digestion may need time to adjust to the local time.

 Sleeping in a cool room improves your metabolism and helps avoid some metabolic diseases.
 Gymnastics workout, easy jogging or walking will help recover disturbed circadian rhythms.
 Consulting a physician before you hit the road might help if you are strongly willing to pick the medicine for your journey.